 - How does a change in my feedback/grading practice impact my emotions and life…does this benefit me as a teacher and as a human or does it stress me out?

-Ready to Harness the Power of Effective Feedback?
+Ready to Harness the Power of Effective Teacher Feedback?

 Keep in mind that the following feedback strategies are less focused on streamlining the “grading” process as on increasing student capacity for self-assessment and harnessing the power of in-class opportunities for feedback.